k9andkbd/k9andkbd.github.io/md/BeastieBoys.md

 [Run DMC Essentials Playlist](https://music.apple.com/ca/playlist/run-dmc-essentials/pl.a0d7e257f2014d5ebde460c021e1c4f8) - If you are going to check out the Beastie Boys you can't pass up Run DMC.
 Inspiration and comtemporaries.

-[Double Dee and Steinski - The Payoff Mix, Lesson Two, Lesson Three](https://music.apple.com/ca/album/what-does-it-all-mean-1983-2006-retrospective/279671257) - An absolute master class in sampling and mixing.
+[Double Dee and Steinski - The Payoff Mix, Lesson Two, Lesson Three](https://music.apple.com/ca/album/what-does-it-all-mean-1983-2006-retrospective/279671257) - A master class in sampling and mixing.

-[Watsky](https://music.apple.com/ca/artist/watsky/340587935) - An absolutely genious on the mic blending poetry and rap.
+[Watsky](https://music.apple.com/ca/artist/watsky/340587935) - A genious on the mic blending poetry and rap.
 Smart lyrics and impecable delivery.
 Hillarious too!

 [Rudimental](https://music.apple.com/ca/playlist/rudimental-essentials/pl.30cee658a239437c87ae495c48871612) - More DnB, R&B and EDM but you might like them.
 Great lyrics and beats.
 [Home](https://music.apple.com/ca/album/home-deluxe-edition/666989860) is a absolute classic album that I listen to all the time.
 (Can something from 2013 already be a classic?
 I guess if I say so, it is!)